Skip to content

 External Config for Binary Users

-Trailblaze’s desktop/CLI binary currently builds the effective app-target config from three layers, in order: framework-bundled trailblaze-config/** resources, an optional workspace trails/config/ directory, and the current workspace’s trails/config/trailblaze.yaml entries.
+Trailblaze’s desktop/CLI binary currently builds the effective app-target config from three layers, in order: framework-bundled trails/config/** resources, an optional workspace trails/config/ directory, and the current workspace’s trails/config/trailblaze.yaml entries.
 Later layers override earlier ones by id / filename.

-The intended split is now the live split: trails/ is the workspace anchor, trails/config/trailblaze.yaml is the workspace manifest, and trails/config/ is the artifact directory that holds concrete pack, target, toolset, and tool files, plus the reserved location for provider YAMLs.
+The intended split is now the live split: trails/ is the workspace anchor, trails/config/trailblaze.yaml is the workspace manifest, and trails/config/ is the artifact directory that holds concrete trailmap, target, toolset, and tool files, plus the reserved location for provider YAMLs.

 Lookup Order for Filesystem Config